Ly-sec/swiftfetch/README.md

   - **`value`**: This is the content associated with the key.
 The content can be a static text, a command to run, or a dynamic value, depending on the `type`.
   - `color`: Sets the color of the key.
   - `value_color`: Sets the color of the value color (aka the part after the separator).

+### Kitty image mode

+When `display_mode = "image"` the logo is transmitted through the Kitty graphics protocol before the system information is printed.
+Your terminal must support the protocol (Kitty, WezTerm, Ghostty, Foot, etc.).
+We auto-detect support (including Ghostty sessions that use `TERM=xterm-256color`), but you can override the check with `SWIFTFETCH_FORCE_KITTY=1`.
+If transmission fails we quietly fall back to ASCII mode.

+Place the image wherever you like (e.g. `~/.config/swiftfetch/logo.png`) and update the path/target size.
+Spacing between the logo and the text is computed automatically from the rendered width, while the image is nudged down slightly so it lines up with your stats — you can still tweak horizontal spacing with `image_padding_columns` and fine-tune positions with `image_horizontal_offset` / `image_vertical_offset`.

   ### Example of `text` type